aleksa-kostic/portfolio/Capstone (ongoing)/README.md

 ## data

-> CSV
 > CSV files
 > CSV.GZ files
 > dataframes for processing or later uploaded to SQL
-> PKL
 > PKL files
 > PKL.GZ files
 > large object files for use in processing

 ## figures